 She was returned to turmoil.

-Eleanor, known as Nora, once found rescue from herself and misery after becoming absorbed into the Evangelical church her new friend, Hester, had been in from birth.
+Eleanor, known as Nora, once found rescue from herself and misery on being absorbed into the Evangelical church.
+Her new friend, Hester, had been part of it from birth.

 Nora was carrying the weight of defeat and comfort-eating when, as a cleaner, she met Hester, a nurse’s aide at the same hospital.

-With encouragement from Hester’s family, Nora also became a nurse’s aide with ambition to train – but would have to start with the basics, having left school without adequate requirements.
-And she would have to overcome conviction of her own stupidity, compared with her three capable, successful siblings.
+With encouragement from Hester’s family, Nora soon became a nurse’s aide as well.
+Then came ambition to train – but she had left school without adequate requirements.
+Also Nora could not overcome conviction of her own stupidity, compared with three capable, successful siblings.

-Nora was born from sin and adopted and her surly moods were probably proof that sinning remained in the blood.
+Nora was born from sin, then adopted into a Christian family, where her surly moods were probably seen as proof that sinning remained in the blood.

 The new brethren drew Nora into singing, swaying and joining meals.

-She, too, could call out to a more accessible and all-forgiving God.
+She, too, called out to a more accessible and all-forgiving God.

-“Who are you, my dear, to judge yourself, to decide harshly, when you are a miracle of creation?”
+“Who are you, my dear, to judge yourself and decide harshly, when you are a miracle of creation?”
 Hester’s father asked her kindly.

-The burden of feeling unlovable, of being a faulty mistake and out of place gradually got shut away in a well-sealed compartment through Nora’s 20s.
+The burden of feeling unlovable, of being a faulty mistake and out of place, gradually seemed shut away.

-After her mother died abruptly, Nora drifted further from the rest of them and no longer experienced itchy skin – skin providing insufficient barrier against their presumed misgivings about her.
+For almost a decade after her mother died abruptly, the family no longer swamped Nora.
+She drifted from the rest of them and no longer experienced itchy skin – skin providing insufficient barrier against their presumed misgivings about her.

 Christmas and birthdays were spent itch-free with Hester’s family and the church.